- January 13, 2017

 story3 negative mentions

-- The gameplay is challenging and rewarding, providing a sense of achievement when scoring or making great defensive plays.
+- The gameplay is challenging and encourages strategic thinking, especially in positioning and movement, making it rewarding when scoring or making defensive plays.

-- The steep difficulty curve can be off-putting for some players, making it hard to enjoy the game fully.
+- The steep difficulty curve can be off-putting for some players, making it hard to enjoy the game fully, especially in single-player mode.

 story

-3 mentions Positive Neutral NegativeThe campaign is noted as interesting, but it lacks a substantial narrative, leaving players wanting more options beyond the story mode, such as career or manager modes.
-Overall, while the gameplay is engaging, the story element is minimal.
+6 mentions Positive Neutral NegativeThe game's campaign is noted as interesting, but it lacks a substantial narrative, leaving players wanting more story-driven content.
+Additionally, there is a desire for more gameplay options beyond the story mode, such as career or manager modes.

-“I would love to see more options outside of the story mode, like a career mode, manager mode, or custom competition mode.”
+“Would love some more options outside of the story mode (like a career mode or manager mode or custom competition mode).”